Laravel-Backpack/PermissionManager/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-An interface for the administrator to easily add/edit/remove users, roles and permissions.
-Uses [Laravel Backpack](laravelbackpack.com), on Laravel 5.2.
+An admin interface to easily add/edit/remove users, roles and permissions, using [Laravel Backpack](laravelbackpack.com).
+As opposed to some other packages:
+- a user can have multiple roles;
+- a user can have extra permissions, in addition to the permissions on the roles he has;

 ## Install